ironpillow/willhaley.com/content/blog/fullscreen-raspberry-pi-app-tft.markdown

 sudo ./adafruit-pitft.sh
 ```

+The script will ask a series of question.
+You should answer to the best of your ability.
+If you have a different screen than the `2.8" resistive` version then you should answer accordingly.

+When asked `Would you like the console to appear on the PiTFT display? [y/n]` I chose `n` since the goal here is to use a GUI on the TFT display and not just text.

+When asked `Would you like the HDMI display to mirror to the PiTFT display? [y/n]` I chose `y` since that is a simple way to get GUI support on the TFT display according to Adafruit's website.

-Reboot the Pi.
-It should log in as `pi` automatically to `openbox`.
-Your screen will most likely be blank at this point with only a mouse cursor.
+Reboot the Pi when prompted.
+The device should log in as `pi` automatically using the `openbox` window manager.
+The Pi display should be blank after it boots, except for a mouse cursor.

 # App